Publish in open access: the transformative agreements

 Why

-In 2021, the Conference of Rectors of Spanish Universities (CRUE) and the Spanish National Research Council (CSIC) reached an agreement with the major publishing groups to improve the terms of access to their journals.
-Under these agreements, the fees paid by institutions cover not only reading articles but also open-access publication in certain journals, something that was previously only possible by paying an APC.
+In 2021, the Conference of Rectors of Spanish Universities (CRUE) and the Spanish National Research Council (CSIC) reached a series of agreements with the major publishing groups to improve their terms of subscription, which have since become known as transformative agreements (TA).

-The UOC, as a member of the Catalan University Services Consortium (CSUC), can benefit from the agreements with Elsevier, Springer Nature, Wiley, Emerald and IEEE.
+As a member of the Catalan University Service Consortium (CSUC), the UOC is a signatory to the agreements with the publishers Elsevier, Springer Nature, Wiley, Emerald and IEEE.
+The university has signed individual agreements with ACM and Cambridge University Press which cover the period 2025–2027.

 The publishing sector contains a great number of journals that offer their articles in open access as the default option, making them available to everyone.
 The Institutions (for example universities, public bodies or non-profit organizations) that are responsible for many of these journals cover the publication costs.